-- Is a substantial shareholder of the Group or an officer of a substantial shareholder of the Group; - Has been employed in an executive capacity in the last three years by a Group company; - Has been employed as a principal of a material professional adviser to the Group during the past three years;
+- Is a substantial shareholder of the Group or an officer of, or otherwise associated with, a substantial shareholder of the Group; - Has been employed in an executive capacity in the last three years by a Group company; - Has been a partner, director or senior employee of a provider of material professional services to the Group during the past three years; - Has within the last three years been in a material business relationship (e.g. as supplier or customer) of a Group company, or an officer of, or otherwise associated with, someone with such a relationship; - Has any material contractual relationship with the Group (other than as a Director); - Has close family ties with any person who falls within any of the categories described above;

-- Is a material supplier or customer of a Group company; - Has any material contractual relationship with the Group (other than as a Director); and - Is free from any interest, business or personal, which could or could reasonably be perceived to materially interfere with the Director's ability to act in the best interests of the Group.
+- Has been a director of the Group for such a period that his or her independence may have been compromised; and - Is free from any interest, business or personal, which could or could reasonably be perceived to materially interfere with the Director's ability to act in the best interests of the Group.